Hipo/django-timestamp-paginator/README.md

 Django

 ### Django Rest Framework?
-If you are planning to use this with Django Rest Framework?
-Check out the [drf-timestamp-pagination](https://github.com/Hipo/drf-timestamp-pagination) package!
+If you are planning to use this package with Django Rest Framework, check out the [drf-timestamp-pagination](https://github.com/Hipo/drf-timestamp-pagination) package!

 ### Contribution
 ANY contribution is more than welcome.